 - For a simple diameter measurement of a stellar disk, a single baseline consisting of two telescopes should be sufficient.

-- If the source is not circular, such as a rotationally flattened star, inclined circumstellar disk, or binary star, then using multiple baselines with different position angles on the sky are needed to map the two-dimensional structure of the source.
+- If the source is not circular, such as a rotationally flattened star or inclined circumstellar disk, then using multiple baselines with different position angles on the sky are needed to map the two-dimensional structure of the source.
 The rotation of each baseline as the earth rotates, provides additional coverage on the sky.

 - For imaging complex and asymmetric structures, use a beam combiner that combines the light from 3 or more telescopes simultaneously to provide multiple baseline projections as well as closure phase measurements.
 Closure phases can measure the departure from point-symmetry.

 - For detailed imaging of stellar surfaces, it is recommended to measure fringe amplitudes beyond the first null in the visibility curve (at 1.22 λ/B) to provide information on the source structure at high spatial frequencies, including limb-darkening, gravity darkening, and starspots.
 By using a multi-telescope configuration, the shorter baselines can be used to help track the low-amplitude fringes on the longer baselines.